-Four of the six senior manager's positions have been filled because the positions of municipal manager and senior manager for the Economic Development and Planning have resigned.
-The positions have been advertised already.

-All the four senior managers have signed the performance contracts.
+Three of the six senior manager's positions have been filled.
+They are the positions of the Municipal Manager, Senior Manager: Community Services and Corporate Services.
+The positions of senior managers Technical Services and Economic Development and Planning as well as Chief Finance Officer have been advertised already.
+All the three senior managers have signed the performance contracts.